JoshPod93/Sift_PM/docs/README.md

 \## 💡 Optimized for Windows

-🪟 This script is Windows-optimized, with UTF-8 encoding compatibility built-in.
-It explicitly reconfigures \`sys.stdin\`, \`sys.stdout\`, and \`sys.stderr\` to avoid encoding errors commonly encountered in Windows terminals — particularly important when working with international characters in BibTeX.
+🪟 This script is primarily Windows-optimized, featuring built-in UTF-8 encoding compatibility.
+It explicitly reconfigures sys.stdin, sys.stdout, and sys.stderr to avoid encoding errors commonly encountered in Windows terminals—especially important when handling international characters in BibTeX.

+🐧🍎 While optimized for Windows, the script includes improved encoding support for Linux and macOS environments and should work correctly on those systems, though testing has been principally done on Windows.

 \---